linerocks/express-versions/README.md

 ## What is this?

-This npm package provides an ExpressJS middleware that sets the request object with a `version` property by parsing a request HTTP header.
-This is extension package from [express-version-route](https://www.npmjs.com/package/express-version-route) and [express-version-request](https://www.npmjs.com/package/express-version-request)
+This npm package provides an ExpressJS middleware that sets the request object with a `version` property.
+This is an extension package from [express-version-route](https://www.npmjs.com/package/express-version-route) and [express-version-request](https://www.npmjs.com/package/express-version-request)

 ## Installation